Skip to main content

 Egypt

-In the story «The Tale of the Shipwrecked Sailor» (Middle Kingdom), says: «I stuffed myself and put some down, because I had too much in my arms.
+In the «Tale of the Shipwrecked Sailor» (Middle Kingdom) the narrator says: «I stuffed myself and put some down, because I had too much in my arms.
 Then I cut a fire drill, made a fire and gave a burnt offering to the gods.» (2006LichtheimM:1.212).

-Pyramid Texts (2350-2175 BCE) in Utterance № 669 (1961a): «To say: A prince ascends - a great burnt-offering on the interior of the horizon;» (1952MercerSAB:476).
+The «Pyramid Texts» (2350–2175 BCE) specifically Utterance № 669 (1961a), state: «To say: A prince ascends - a great burnt-offering on the interior of the horizon;» (1952MercerSAB:476).

-Human sacrifices among the Egyptians «existed at an earlier period, as later the gods were offered cakes in the form of humans and animals as a widely recognized substitution for human sacrifices»; however, «human victims were still burned in Eileithyiaspolis even in the time of Plutarch.
+Furthermore, according to Müller, human sacrifices among the Egyptians «existed at an earlier period, as later the gods were offered cakes in the form of humans and animals as a widely recognized substitution for human sacrifices»; however, «human victims were still burned in Eileithyiaspolis even in the time of Plutarch.
 That the offering of human sacrifices previously held significant importance is also confirmed by certain drawings» (2021МюллерМ:207).

 24 And his concubine, whose name was Reumah, she also bore Tebach, and Gachani, and Thachash, and Maachah.

-The borrowing of the word «concubine».
+The Borrowing of the Word «Concubine»

 The ancient term likely originates from an Anatolian source (2021NoonanBJ:176–177).